Optimal Placement of Common-Mode Chokes for Various Antenna Types

 Loop Antennas (Delta, Quad, Magnetic)

-Choke at the feedpoint, especially for delta loops with asymmetric feed.
+- Choke at feedpoint, especially for asymmetrically fed loops.

 Summary Table